 The following four ETFs were chosen for their similarity to XLF, your selected fund.
-PSCF appears to have the best combination of risk adjusted return and low cost with a Sharpe ratio of 0.96 and an expense ratio of 0.44%.
+FNCL appears to have the best combination of risk adjusted return and low cost with a Sharpe ratio of 0.58 and an expense ratio of 0.08%.

 Click the fund symbols above to view standardized performance current to the most recent calendar quarter end, and performance current to the most recent month end.